PARTIAL KNEE REPLACEMENT

 What is partial knee replacement surgery?

 Partial knee replacement is surgery to replace a single compartment of the knee instead of total knee replacement where all three compartments are replaced.
-The regions that are commonly replaced are the medial and patellofemoral compartments.
 For knee arthritis in a single section of the knee, only damaged cartilage is removed, and ligaments supporting the knee joint are preserved.
 The prosthesis replaces the diseased part of the knee and preserves other knee compartments.

 Day of Surgery